Civil Defence Emergency Management Act 2002

 "Parliament must meet within 7 days if a national emergency is declared"

 If a state of national emergency is declared, you need to know what happens to Parliament.
-When this declaration is made, and Parliament is not meeting for a while, a special meeting must be arranged.
-You will see a Proclamation that sets a meeting date for Parliament, which must be within 7 days of the declaration.
+When this happens, and Parliament is not meeting, a special meeting must be arranged within 7 days.
+This is so Parliament can discuss what to do about the emergency.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.